 Moving back to the Achilles tendon, let’s take a hypothetical college runner, Sam.
 He’s running 10-12 miles a day during the summer, preparing for his sophomore college cross country season.
 One day after finishing his long run, he notices his left Achilles tendon feels tight and sore.
 The next day, it start to tighten up in the last mile or so of his easy run.
 In the following days, the pain increases to the point where he feels an ache in his Achilles with virtually every step he takes.
 Being the hard-headed type, Sam ices it a bit and goes ahead with his training, but after nearly a week of this, he feels pain even walking, and his Achilles tendon is sore to the touch.
 Even with several days’ rest, his Achilles aches if he tries to run.

-non-linear optical microscope at Texas A&M).
-However, if we took a sample of Sam's tendon one or two days after it had started to hurt, it'd look like a war zone--there would be frayed collagen fibers, inflammatory cells, swelling, and amino acids everywhere.
+If we could have looked at a sample of Sam’s Achilles tendon before he got injured and put it under a microscope, it’d look like the pink sample above–with collagen fibers neatly arranged in a wave-like pattern (this is illustrated even more beautifully in the image to the left, which I couldn’t resist including in this post.
+It was created using a tendon from a rat and a non-linear optical microscope at Texas A&M).
+However, if we took a sample of Sam’s tendon one or two days after it had started to hurt, it’d look like a war zone–there would be frayed collagen fibers, inflammatory cells, swelling, and amino acids everywhere.
 Why the difference?
 When Sam injured his Achilles, probably during his high-volume training in the past week or so, he actually caused a microsized rupture of the tendon.
 While Sam is probably not in danger of a true Achilles tendon rupture, his body is responding to the damage nonetheless.
 Gaping holes in the collagen structure in his Achilles are patched frantically as his body struggles to keep pace with the damage.
 Every time Sam runs on his injury, he is tearing apart some of the new collagen that is attempting to shore up the tiny rupture in his Achilles, magnifying the problem.
 Once Sam finally does take enough time off to allow his body to repair the damage by laying down new collagen, the result is nothing like what he started with.
-If we took a biopsy of Sam's Achilles tendon after he's been cross training in the pool for a week or two, it'd look something like this:
+If we took a biopsy of Sam’s Achilles tendon after he’s been cross training in the pool for a week or two, it’d look something like this:

 In this study, runners with Achilles injuries had measurably less-flexible Achilles tendons compared to a group of healthy volunteers.
 When the calves were isometrically contracted, an injured Achilles is pulled tighter than a healthy one.
 Why?
 Because of the disrupted collagen arrangement.
 In a healthy tendon, the orderly, wave-like pattern of collagen allows the proteins to stretch slightly, granting more “give” to the tendon.
 But the disordered collagen pattern in a chronically injured tendon is not flexible.
 Like pulling on a knotted rope, strain on a injured Achilles tendon disproportionally affects the injured (knotted) area.
 The tighter you pull, the tighter the knot becomes.
 This, along with the poor blood supply to large tendons like the Achilles which slows the recovery and rebuilding process, makes recovering from chronic tendon injuries difficult.